hogbergmarkus/pythonic-hangman/README.md

 - Input has to be valid, or the game will tell you what was expected, and what you entered.

 ![End of game valid input](documentation/images/end_of_game_valid_input.png)

+## Features to add

+- Players could be able to choose how many lives they want to have.

+- Additional game modes could be added, for extra simple or difficult words.

 ## Bugs